The Ultimate Guide to A/B Testing Best Practices Learned from 100s of Tests on Large eCommerce Websites

 Approach One: Two A Groups Validating Each Other

-Another approach would be to look at the second Control Group as a “backup”, if we decide that the first Control Group is an unrepresentative population.
+Another approach would be to look at the second control group as a “backup” in case we decide that the first Control Group is an unrepresentative population.

 THE PROBLEMS WITH A/A/B TESTING

 Sounds good on paper, right?
 In reality, there are a few different ways this could play out.
 Lucille Lu, a data scientist at Twitter, crunched the numbers on A/A/B testing and found that neither method produced more accurate results than simply using a larger pool of visitor traffic in a single control group.

 Out of all possible scenarios, there were only a minority in which A/A/B testing did reduce error rates.
 In all the rest, either the error rates were skewed in a different direction, or the test was subjected to confirmation bias errors.
 If a customer’s data team views their primary responsibility as exposing vendor claims to be false, then confirmation bias has a decent head start in the race.